gabebw/vim-rdio/README.md

-# Play Rdio playlists from Vim
+# Control Rdio from Vim

 Requirements: